markoneill/ssa-daemon/docs/ssa-test-folder-exploration.md

 ##### QRDisplay

 There is a folder with qrdisplay stuff.
 It had images and a program that can be run that asks to scan the qr image with your phone.
-I'm not sure what the purpose of this is.
+It must be for client authentication, but I'm not sure how it relates.